mapme-initiative/mapme.biodiversity/README.md

 related indicators and biodiversity threats based on freely available geodata-sources such as the Global Forest Watch.
-It supports computational efficient routines and heavy parallel computing in cloud-infrastructures such as AWS or AZURE using in the statistical programming language R. The package allows for the analysis of global biodiversity portfolios with a thousand or millions of AOIs which is normally only possible on dedicated platforms such as the Google Earth Engine.
+It supports computational efficient routines and heavy parallel computing in cloud-infrastructures such as AWS or Microsoft Azure using in the statistical programming language R. The package allows for the analysis of global biodiversity portfolios with a thousand or millions of AOIs which is normally only possible on dedicated platforms such as the Google Earth Engine.
 It provides the possibility to e.g. analyse the World Database of Protected Areas (WDPA) for a number of relevant indicators.
 The primary use case of this package is to support scientific analysis and data science for individuals and organizations who seek to preserve the planet biodiversity.
-It’s development is funded by the German Development Bank KfW.
+Its development is funded by the German Development Bank KfW.

 ## Installation